commanderx16/x16-docs/X16 Reference - 03 - BASIC.md

 Only some patch presets (instruments) are sensitive to the LFO.
 Those are marked in [this table](X16%20Reference%20-%20Appendix%20A%20-%20Sound.md#fm-instrument-patch-presets) with the &#8224; symbol.
 The LFO affects all channels equally, and it depends on the instrument as to whether it is affected.

-Good values for most instruments are speed somewhere between 190-220 and a depth value below 30.
+Good values for most instruments are speed somewhere between 190-220.
+A good light vibrato for most wind instruments would have a depth of 10-15, while tremolo instruments like the Vibraphone or Tremolo Strings are most realistic around 20-30.

-**EXAMPLE of FMVIB statement**:
+**EXAMPLE of FMVIB statement:**
 ```BASIC
 10 FMVIB 200,30
 20 FMINST 0,11 : REM VIBRAPHONE